waku-org/nwaku/docs/tutorial/pre-requisites-of-running-on-chain-spam-protected-chat2.md

 In this tutorial you will learn how to:
 1. Create a Sepolia Ethereum account and obtain its private key.
 2. Obtain Sepolia ETH from faucet.
-3. Set up a hosted node on the Sepolia testnet using Infura.
+3. Access a node on the Sepolia testnet using Infura.

-If you already have an Ethereum account with sufficient Sepolia ETH, you can skip 1 and 2.
-If you already have an Ethereum node on the Sepolia testnet, you can skip 3.

 ## 1. Create a Sepolia Ethereum Account and obtain its private key

 1. Download and install Metamask. [https://metamask.io/download/](https://metamask.io/download/)
-   If you already have Metamask installed, skip to step 3.
+   If you already have Metamask installed, go to step 3.
    If you encounter any issues during the Metamask setup process, please refer to the [official Metamask support page](https://support.metamask.io/hc/en-us).
-2. Create a new wallet and save your secret recovery key.
+2. Create a new wallet and save your secret recovery phrase.

     ![](https://i.imgur.com/HEOI0kp.jpg)